 Do This Much Cardio

 "Regular exercise will help make the heart stronger and more efficient," says Sanjiv Patel, MD, cardiologist at MemorialCare Heart & Vascular Institute at Orange Coast Medical Center in Fountain Valley, California.
 "It will help lower stress, improve sleeping, lead to a healthier body weight, and improve muscle tone and strength.
 Overall, exercise will help reduce the chance of getting other diseases like high blood pressure and diabetes that increases the risk of stroke and heart attack."

-The Remedy Rx: "It is important to keep doing aerobic exercises like jogging, running, fast walking, swimming or biking for at least 30 minutes a day regularly," says Patel.
+The Rx: "It is important to keep doing aerobic exercises like jogging, running, fast walking, swimming or biking for at least 30 minutes a day regularly," says Patel.